abalbanyan/music-game-show/README.md

 ﻿# music-game-show

-This is a web app I wrote for the Japanese Animation Club at UCLA.
+This is a web app my friend and I wrote for the Japanese Animation Club at UCLA.
 It is a jeapordy-style music game, where teams of players select a category and difficulty, then try to guess the song that is played.
 A buzzer system is used to allow teams to guess a song.

 ##Functionality